The tensor product of p-adic Hilbert spaces: Relation with p -adic Hilbert-Schmidt-class operators

 i.e., as the composition of the conjugation operator $J_\Phi$ --- associated with the orthonormal basis $\Phi\equiv\{\phi_m\}_{m\in\N}$ in $\Hi$ --- and some unitary operator $U\in\U$.
-We will denote the set of all the anti-unitary operators in $\Hi$ by $\AU$. \end{definition} The next result provides a complete characterization of anti-unitary operators.
+We will denote the set of all the anti-unitary operators in $\Hi$ by $\AU$. \end{definition} Next result provides the conjugate-linear counterpart of Theorem~5.13 in~\cite{aniello2023trace}.

-\begin{theorem} Given a conjugate-linear operator $Z$ in $\Hi$, the following facts are equivalent: \begin{enumerate}[label=\tt{(Z\arabic*)}] \item $Z$ is an anti-unitary operator, i.e., $Z=J_\Phi U$, for $J_\Phi$ the conjugation operator associated with an orthonormal basis $\Phi\equiv\{\phi_m\}_{m\in\N}$ in $\Hi$, and $U$ some unitary operator in $\U$;
+\begin{theorem} Given a conjugate-linear operator $Z$ in $\Hi$, the following facts are equivalent: \begin{enumerate}[label=\tt{(Z\arabic*)}] \item $Z$ is an anti-unitary operator, i.e., $Z=J_\Psi U$, for $J_\Psi$ the conjugation operator associated with the orthonormal basis $\Psi\equiv\{\psi_n\}_{n\in\N}\subset\Hi$, and $U$ some unitary operator in $\U$;